Atmsamma/cliplive/replit.md

-# Stream Clipper Application
+# Clip Live Application

 ## Overview

-This is an automatic livestream highlight capture tool that detects exciting moments from public streams and creates video clips.
+Clip Live is an automatic livestream highlight capture tool that detects exciting moments from public streams and creates video clips in real-time.
 The application features a dual backend architecture with real-time processing capabilities and a modern React frontend.

 ## User Preferences